 The Summer Indigenous Art Intensive is a unique program that brings international and national Indigenous scholars, curators and artists together on campus to interact with students in a residency context.
-Visiting artists will participated in a series of keynote presentations and artist panels once a week throughout July.
+Visiting artists will participated in a series of keynote presentations and artist panels once a week throughout May and June.

 Lacie Burning is a Kanien’kehá:ka (Mohawk) multi-disciplinary artist and curator raised on Six Nations of the Grand River located in Southern Ontario.
-They work in photography, video, installation, and sculpture and will graduate with a Bachelor of Fine Arts at Emily Carr University of Art + Design with a focus on Indigenous Art.
-Having come from a culturally and politically grounded upbringing, their work focuses on politics of Indigeneity and identity from a Haudenosaunee perspective.
+They work in photography, video, installation, and sculpture.

 Eli Hirtle is a nêhiyaw(Cree)/British/German filmmaker, beadworker, and curator born and raised on Lekwungen territory (Victoria, BC).
 His practice involves documenting and creating work about Indigenous cultural resurgence, language revitalization, and identity.

 Candice Hopkins is a writer, a curator and a citizen of Carcross/Tagish First Nation.
 Her practice explores the intersections of history, contemporary art and indigeneity.